-The standard in today’s transactions is instantaneous.
-It is now tremendously easy to do tasks that would otherwise take much time and effort to do.
-Need to book a movie ticket in advance?
+Today’s transactions are instantaneous.
+We’re at a point where it’s easy (sometimes so much so) to do tasks that would otherwise take a lot more time and effort: Need to book a movie ticket in advance?
 There’s an app for that.
 Rushing to get to a meeting fast?
 There’s an app for that.

-In today’s guide, I’m sharing 5 of the best app-based services in the Philippines that make every Pinoy’s everyday life a lot easier.
+In today’s guide, I’m listing down 5 of the best app-based services in the Philippines that make every Pinoy’s everyday life a lot easier.

-You need a new gadget.
-You don’t want to break bank.
-In a taxing bid to avoid drowning in debt, you refuse to get a credit card.
-Yet, you are reminded, you need a gadget but you don’t want to break bank.
+You need a new gadget, but you don’t want to break bank.
+In a taxing bid to stay afloat, you refuse to get a credit card.
 How do you get out of this situation?

-Here’s a solution: Akulaku.
-It’s a paperless financing service that is situated entirely inside an app.
-In it, you are required to provide some details which will boost your score determining the value of the gadget/appliance you are able to buy on installment.
+Let me offer a solution: Akulaku, a paperless financing service situated entirely inside an app.
+In it, you are prompted to provide details that will determine the value of gadget/appliance you can buy on installment.
 After you’ve chosen your item, you simply pay in increments via Akulaku’s payment channels.

 I have been using Angkas for weeks now and I love it.
 The drivers are courteous and thoughtful, the rates therefore reasonable.
 I use the service to travel to and from the office.
-It is, essentially, the motorcycle equivalent of Grab and Uber, making it a perfect alternative when traveling shorter distances in typically very congested areas.
+To the uninitiated, Angkas is essentially the motorcycle equivalent of Grab and Uber, making it a perfect alternative when traveling shorter distances in typically very congested areas.

 Foodpanda is a food delivery service that gives its users the ability to order from a vast library of food establishments in the metro.
-Foodpanda ensures that your food gets to you in a matter of minutes—for a small fee, of course!—from any restaurant/food chain that’s available in their library.
-I have tried their service once, and so far the service has been quite excellent.
+Foodpanda ensures that your food gets to you in a matter of minutes—for a small premium, of course!—from any restaurant/food chain that’s available in their growing library.
+I have tried their service once, and so far no complaints.

-It does a great job of emulating the functions of a true debit card: you get a “virtual card” complete with a MasterCard logo, card numbers and details, and a sophisticated tracking system that helps you keep on top of your money.
-You can also get a physical card should you choose.
-PayMaya’s cards may be used in almost all internet transactions; in fact, I use mine to pay for my Uber rides, Netflix subscription, and other online purchases.
+It does a great job of emulating the functions of a true debit card: you get a “virtual card”, complete with a MasterCard logo, card numbers and details, and a sophisticated tracking system that helps you keep on top of your money.
+PayMaya cards may be used in almost all internet transactions; in fact, I use mine to pay for my Uber rides, Netflix subscription, and other online purchases.